rohitsharma1815/SecureMe_Phase_Rohit/Step4_Network_config_test/dns_obseravtions.md

 # 🌐 DNS Test Observations

-This document captures DNS resolution tests performed between a Kali Linux guest and a Windows host system, focusing on successful and failed lookups to analyze DNS behavior.
+This document captures DNS resolution tests performed between a Kali Linux guest and a Windows host system, focusing on successful and failed lookups to analyze DNS behavior

 ---